804gb/EmpProject_2041/README.md

 RedditWSB and for the tweets and stocks, Social.
 All plots produced will download to the Plots sub-directory.

+Links to the repository and blog post can be found within blog.txt
 ## Running Instructions

 Within the directory there is a makefile that will install the required packages via pip